 Each object that is imported into the workspace – be it a code, a memo, a text, a coded segment, or a so-called free object – consists of two elements:

-- A picture, and
+- A symbol, and

-- A label.
+- a label.

 When importing a MAXQDA object, the MAXQDA default icon (or “symbol”) is carried over as the picture and the MAXQDA name as the label.
 For example, when importing a code, the code icon from the list of codes and the code name are carried over.